nfirewall/nfirewall/README.md

 # nfirewall

-This project is a collection of applications to provide a gui and API for managing a number of distributed netfilter firewalls.
+This project is a collection of applications to provide a gui and API for managing a number of distributed nftables firewalls.

 ## Architecture